boun-tabi/SQuAD-TR/README.md

 #### 🔗 Raw files

-* All files can be downloaded from the `data` folder of the repository.
+* All SQuAD-TR files can be downloaded from the `data` folder of this repository.
+* XQuAD-TR file can be downloaded [here](https://github.com/deepmind/xquad).

 #### 🤗 HuggingFace datasets
 ```py
 from datasets import load_dataset